 The biology concentration can lead to a number of rewarding careers, as well as graduate or medical school.
 Salaries can range from $60,000 per year for those involved in teaching to $85,000-$100,000 per year for professionals in radiation biology and pathology.

-Graduates of this program have also attended Arcadia University, Binghamton University, Marywood University, Neumann College, Northeastern Illinois University, UC Davis, and the University of Scranton for graduate studies.
+Graduates of this biology program have attended Arcadia University, Binghamton University, Marywood University, Neumann College, Northeastern Illinois University, UC Davis, University of Florida, University of Scranton, and Virginia Commonwealth University for graduate studies.

-Other graduates have been employed by Nutrisystem, Old Dominion University and Sanofi Pasteur.
+Other graduates of the biology program have completed fellowships at the USDA and National Institute of Health, and are employed by Nutrisystem, Old Dominion University, University of California, San Diego, and Sanofi Pasteur.

 Analytical Laboratory Facilities

 All Keystone biology students are encouraged to make use of the facilities and equipment available to them as part of their coursework and their individual mentored research projects.

 A spectrophotometer measures the relative transmittance or absorbance of light passed through chemical samples.
 Through a mathematical relationship known as Beer’s Law, the number of molecules dissolved in a liquid sample can be determined by carefully measuring the amount of light absorbed by a chemical in solution.
 Light is transmitted from the source to sensitive detector and quantified with no sample present.
 This is the calibration step.
 Then when a chemical sample is added, it is assumed that any light from a calibrated source that does not reach the detector was absorbed by the molecules in the light path.
 This particular instrument has a light source that emits light in the ultraviolet through the visible light spectrum, which makes it capable of detecting many organic molecules of chemical, environmental and biological interest.

 Cary Eclipse Fluorescence Spectrophotometer